newrelic/FY23SKO-OaC/Part_2-Creating_New_Relic_Resources_With_Terraform.md

 ### Whoa!
 What happened here?
 Providing a [count](https://www.terraform.io/language/meta-arguments/count) attribute to a resource instructs terraform to generate multiple copies of that resource.
 You specify how many resources you want, in this case the length of the array `local.pingURLs`, which is three.

 The `name` and `uri` attributes use `count.index` to reference the elements of the array.
-For `name` we need use interpolation `${...}` syntax to include the variable within the string.
-For the `uri` we dont need that interpolation syntax as we're using the value directly.
+For `name` we need to use interpolation `${...}` syntax to include the variable within the string.
+For the `uri` we don't need that interpolation syntax as we're using the value directly.

 ## Step 8: Wrapping Up